signalbash-audio/signalbash/README.md

 Signed installers for macOS (Universal) & Windows (x64 only) are currently available on signalbash.com and on this repo's Releases tab.

+Additionally, plugins compatible with Linux (both x64 & ARM64) can be downloaded from either of the same locations.

 On macOS, the installer can install the following plugin formats:

 - VST3